 And when he spots a prospect he will beckon (twende-let’s go), coax (bado wawili tu ijae-only two passengers to go) and woo (siste, umekaa smart; njoo ukae hapa mbele– and he proceeds to open the front door for the lady prospect, smitten by the compliment, to sit).
 He knows that prospecting is the sales lifeline; without the prospect, there is no passenger, no sale and no income.

+There you have it.
+3 lessons in selling from the matatu crew.
 It’s been wisely observed, that nothing is to be feared only understood.
 Before you condemn the next matatu duo, let me know what else you can learn from them.

 You may also want to read Make a customer not a sale: Lessons from landlord, schools & matatu